-Axis Bank launches smartwatch with NFC-enabled payments
+Axis Bank launches NFC-enabled smartwatch for contactless payments

-in March, the bank launched near real-time, 24/7 programmable US Dollar (USD) clearing capabilities for its business customers in India through a partnership with JP Morgan.
+In March, the bank launched near real-time, 24/7 programmable US Dollar (USD) clearing capabilities for its business customers in India through a partnership with JP Morgan.

 Share Story: